 As you customize and configure your BI analytics tools, be sure to establish well-defined, measurable KPIs to track your overall performance.
 You may need to reconnect with leadership and your operations teams to identify which metrics and trends are most important to track as well as how each factor impacts business decisions, forecasting, and productivity.

-Remember, your dealership will continue to evolve, which means you’ll likely add new BI analytics tools to your arsenal and redefine the role of BI in your business as your needs and priorities change.
+Remember, your operations will continue to evolve, which means you’ll likely add new BI analytics tools to your arsenal and redefine the role of BI in your heavy equipment dealership as your needs and priorities change.